cptspacemanspiff/execu-tools/README.md

     self.cache.copy_(x)
 ```

-After to_edge, we go through the graph and remove any of these _stupid_ operations.
-Specifically any copy operation where both the source and target are the same location, and is also in our shared buffer list.
+After to_edge, we go through the graph and remove any copy operation where both the source and target are the same location, which also in our shared buffer list.

-For `get_cache()`, fact that we have mutated the cache value is no longer in the graph.
+Finally, For `get_cache()`, fact that we have mutated the cache value is no longer in the graph.
 However it does remain in the graph signature, and in the final stage of export copies to buffers are added back in, as long as they are not pointing to themselves.